Published: October 20, 2019

 The ingredients in G FUEL are not unique to their supplement.
 Vitamins such as C, E, and B-complex along with Taurine, L-Citrulline, Caffeine, Glucoronolactone, and L-Carnitine are a common “energy blend” for many other energy supplements.

 However, some of these ingredients come in different forms.
 For example, methylated-B12 is the best choice for absorption and use for energy.
-G FUEL certainly did their research because they have chosen all the correct forms of the ingredients in their product.
+G FUEL certainly did their research because they have chosen all the correct forms of such ingredients in their product.

 Furthermore, their amounts per serving are generally recognized as safe (GRAS) for normal consumption.